helpmetheshadowpeoplearestealingmystuff/impute-me/README.md

 These scores are freely used as described in each module.
-For further understanding of each module, the source code is provided here.
+For further understanding of each module, the source code is provided [here ](https://github.com/lassefolkersen/impute-me/blob/82c1cd3415e4abe3fce7aa756a1afe297f9b363e/functions.R#L1305-L1465) (illustrated [example](2018-09-20_prs_explanatory_slides.pdf)).
 When available the score is calculated based on e.g. [LDpred info](https://github.com/lassefolkersen/impute-me/tree/master/LDpredMDD), although more often it is based on top-significant (pruned) hits out of necessity.

 Each module consists of a ui.R and a server.R file.
 The details of such setup of this can be found in the <a href='http://shiny.rstudio.com/'>R/Shiny</a> documentation.
 Shiny is the interface language that have been used to create these modules.
 A template module which contains the very minimal configuration is found in the ['template'](https://github.com/lassefolkersen/impute-me/tree/master/template) folder.